Table Of Contents

 1) Tax Management

-Tax is something everyone has to deal with, from individuals to large companies.
+Tax is something everyone must deal with, from individuals to large companies.
 Chartered Accountants make sure taxes are calculated correctly and paid on time.
 They also help reduce tax bills legally by using the right deductions and exemptions.
 Their role here is to keep clients safe from penalties and ensure compliance with tax laws.

 2) Cost Accountancy